burlachenkok/ef21_with_rare_features/README.md

-# How to Launch Experiments for EF21: Error Feedback Shines when Features are Rare.

-The experiments for Logistic Regression and synthesized linear regression for the paper:
-` Error Feedback Shines when Features are Rare` (Link to arXiv: ...)
+This is a repository with  experiments for the paper `Error Feedback Shines when Features are Rare` (Link to arXiv: ...)

 Authors: